Ranking the 11 CMs Chelsea have signed since Frank Lampard left

 Capable of playing in defence and midfield, Ampadu was picked up at the age of 16 from Exeter City, for whom he made his debut at the age of 15.

-The Wales international, now on loan at Sheffield United after spending last term at RB Leipzig, has been highly rated for a number of years.
-We just hope shaving his locks will not result in a Sansom-like loss of powers.
+The Wales international, now on loan at Serie A side Venezia after spending last term at Sheffield United, has been highly rated for a number of years.
+At this stage we’re questioning whether he’ll ever unlock that early potential or get a real chance at his parent club.

 Obviously talented, some Chelsea fans react to seeing Barkley’s name on the team-sheet with the anguished cries of a man suffering from multiple kidney stones.